 Minor Cuts and Lacerations Treatment Clinic Q&A

 A cut is a skin crack or opening.
-Laceration is another term for it.
+A laceration is another term for it.
 Among the symptoms of a cut or laceration are: bleeding, sensation (numbness, tingling) issues below the incision site, and pain.
 Get treatment today for your cuts or lacerations.
-Call our team of healthcare professionals today at Eastway Medical Clinic or visit us online to book an appointment.
+Contact our team of healthcare professionals today at Eastway Medical Clinic or visit us online to book an appointment.
 We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.

 Table of Contents:

 What is the real difference between a cut and a laceration?